 The opening of the space marks a shift in the way that science centres have worked previously, with models of public participation moving away from a one-way download of information from researcher to visitor, and into a more collaborative process where all visitors, of all ages and experience, can question researchers and play an active part in their research projects, all with their opinions valued.

 Rosalie White, Head of Programming for We The Curious said: “The Theatre of Curiosity revolutionises our facilitation and exhibition models — a space that encourages questioning, dialogue and discussion between those from all walks of life, putting collaborative dialogue at the heart of our approach to science.
 By using real questions, from the people of Bristol, we’ll be able to have relevant, topical conversations and discussions, and to explore subjects that really interest people – creating valuable experience for visitors and researchers that recognise people’s input, opinion and diverse experiences.

 Along with the wider Project What If experience, the Theatre of Curiosity has evolved from input from visitors and collaboration with our research partners, and brings together our commitments to the people of Bristol, our ‘open source science’ and ‘diverse participation’ pledge, to ‘create a culture of curiosity’.

 It’s a truly unique space which can be adapted to our visitors’ interests and learning styles, as well as to our partner projects so will always be a different, and varied experience each time.”

-To date the GW4 Alliance has invested over £2.9m in 93 collaborative research communities, including SPIN.
-In total these communities have generated over £46m in research income.
-This means that for every £1 GW4 spends on collaborative research communities, GW4 captures over £15 in external research awards.
+To date the GW4 Alliance has invested over £3.1m in 112 collaborative research communities, including SPIN.
+In total these communities have generated nearly 50m in research income.
+This means that for every £1 GW4 spends on collaborative research communities, GW4 captures over £16 in external research awards - our largest return on investment to date.
 Plus, that figure is growing as communities develop and create more opportunities for further joint funding bids and new partnerships.